lino202/simOmPP/README.md

    ```sh
    /path-to-script/script.py --help
    ```
-In order to see the arguments needed it and what they do.
+In order to see the arguments needed and what they do.
 Some more complicate code is explain in the following.

 ### CV computation